byuccl/spydrnet/docs/source/developer/contribute.rst

 if you are missing packages run:

 >>> make install

+You may also need to run 'sudo apt install latexmk' and 'apt install texlive-latex-extra' to be able to create the pdf file.

 build the documentation without error as the html version will be put online at the time of release and the pdf should be included in the releases files on